When To Visit Niseko Ski Resort

 The Good - Excellent base of snow.
 Less people and more sunny days.
 There is a chance of powder anytime right through until the end of March.
 Still plenty of nightlife.
 Lift ticket prices drop and there are great deals on accommodation, rental equipment, lessons and lift passes!

 The Not So Good - Snow conditions can be variable but are generally soft and spring like or if you time it well, powdery.
-The village shuttle will stop running From February 29th.
+The village shuttle schedule has yet to be confirmed for March.

 Accommodation rates and Availability